Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Characterization of the limiting cumulants

 \chapter{Characterization of the limiting cumulants}

-Due to the uniform bounds obtained in Theorem \ref{cumulant-thm1}, for all $n$ there is a limit $\lcum$ for~$\cum$ as $\mu_\eps \to \infty$.
-Our goal in this chapter is first to obtain a formula for $\lcum$ similar to {\rm(\ref{eq: decomposition cumulant})}, with a precise definition of the limiting pseudo-trajectories (see Theorem~\ref{cumulant-thm2} in Section~\ref{limiting pseudo-traj} below): the main feature of those pseudo-trajectories is that they correspond to minimally connected collision graphs.
-In Section~\ref{Limiting cumulant generating function} we derive a formula for the limiting cumulant generating function (Theorem~\ref{Thm: exponential cumulants dynamics}) which enables us in Section~\ref{limitequations} to deduce that this function satisfies a Hamilton-Jacobi equation.
-The fact that the limiting graphs have no cycles is crucial to the derivation of the equation.
-The well-posedness of the Hamilton-Jacobi equation is investigated in Section~\ref{wellposedness HJ}.
-It provides finally a rather direct access to the dynamical equations satisfied by the limiting cumulants in Section~\ref{Dynamical equations for cumulants}.
+Thanks to the uniform bounds obtained in Theorem \ref{cumulant-thm1} we expect that, for all $n$, there is a limit $\lcum$ for~$\cum$ as $\mu_\eps \to \infty$.
+Our goal in this chapter is first to obtain a description of~$\lcum$ in terms of a series expansion similar to {\rm(\ref{eq: decomposition cumulant})}, with a precise definition of the limiting pseudo-trajectories (see Theorem~\ref{cumulant-thm2} in Section~\ref{limiting pseudo-traj} below): the main feature of those pseudo-trajectories is that they correspond to minimally connected collision graphs.

+In Section~\ref{Limiting cumulant generating function} we derive a series expansion for the limiting cumulant generating function (Theorem~\ref{Thm: exponential cumulants dynamics}) which is shown to satisfy a Hamilton-Jacobi equation in Section~\ref{limitequations} (Theorem~\ref{HJ-prop}); the fact that the limiting graphs have no cycles is crucial for the derivation of this equation.

+This Hamilton-Jacobi equation encodes all the dynamical correlations.
+In particular, the convergence of the typical density to the Boltzmann equation is recovered from the Hamilton-Jacobi equation in Section \ref{sec: Boltzmann equation} and the limit covariance in Section \ref{sec: Equation for the limit covariance}.